Contrast and Color Accessibility

 Checking Hover and Focus States

+DevTools can also be used to test the contrast of various states of interactive elements like links and buttons.
 Toward the top of thepane is a button.
 Selecting this button will reveal several possible states for the element.
 The two most important options are and .
 Selecting one of these options will force this state change to persist until you de-select the option, close DevTools, or reload the webpage.

 With :hover activated, you can inspect the contrast for this element in the hover state.
 The same applies to :focus.
-If the background color changes in this state or is not properly detected, as above, you can use the eyedropper tool to select the correct background color from the page.
+If the background color changes in this state or is not properly detected, as above, use the eyedropper tool to select the correct background color from the page.

 The contrast checker is only available for the "